pausabe/CPL/README.md

 ```
 This is no longer the repository for the CPL app.
 Since we move it to Expo we've created a new one.
-Find it here: https://github.com/pausabe/cpl-app
+Find it [here](https://github.com/pausabe/cpl-app "CPL repo")
 ```

 # CPL APP